alloba/book-of-hours-notes/books/The Wonderful Shape.md

 ## Description
 The Wonderful Shape

-Blessings and invocations of the Triple Knot recorded at a sanctuary in Cyprus notable for its weavers, sculptors, and gardeners.
+Blessings and invocations of the [[Sisterhood of the Triple Knot|Triple Knot]] recorded at a sanctuary in Cyprus notable for its weavers, sculptors, and gardeners.
 ### Partial Study Description

 ### Study Complete Description